aimldl/envs-and-tools/programming_languages/cuda/INSTALL-NVIDIA_Graphics_CARD-Ubuntu.md

 ### Problem 3: `$ sudo service lightdm stop` turns everything on the monitor black.
 The GUI or X Windows dissapears and everything turns black on the monitor.
 On the left top corner of the monitor, there is a prompt blinking periodically indicating the Ubuntu is up and running in the background.

 Don't panic.
 It's supposed to be this way if you run this command on the GUI.
 Only the GUI or X Windows system has been turned off.
-But the problem in this installation process is you haven't done it in a TTY terminal.
+But the problem in this installation process is you haven't done it in a TTY terminal.The installation instructions for the CUDA Toolkit on Linux.

 ### Solution 3: Switch to a TTY Terminal first and then run `$ sudo service lightdm stop`
 * Did you run `$ sudo service lightdm stop` in the "normal" Ubuntu with the GUI or X Windows, not in one of the TTY terminals?